Schedulers

 High Level Architecture

 OneLens setup SQS,Lambda and EventBrigde in your AWS account which internally will have IAM permission to access to your resources.
 OneLens only has permission send the event to SQS in order to register/deregister the schedule in EventBridge.
-Below is the high level diagram of the architecture.

 Cost of Running Scheduler